 Papers, Books, Photos

 You guessed it, put paper in the recycling bin.
 Important papers can be scanned first.
 For financial and other sensitive records, shred and then recycle.
 In some areas, books are recyclable too.
 Otherwise, they can be donated or sold if they’re popular titles.
 I’ve also seen community book repositories in public spaces, where people leave or take books from a box.
 In my apartment building, we use a specific window sill to share books or any other worthy stuff we are getting rid of.
 Photos are a tricky one.
 Older photos are printed on non-recyclable, chemical-coated paper.
-They can be repurposed as cards, or made into small albums or collage art to give as a meaningful gifts to family and old friends.
+They can be repurposed as cards, or made into small albums or collage art to give as a meaningful gift to family and old friends.
 Some old pics will undoubtedly go to landfill, unfortunately.
 To those, we can say thanks for the memories, and embrace practicality.
-If we are talking about digital photo prints, those are printed in a way similar to glossy magazine, and can be recycled in many places (check with your local Dept. of Sanitation).
+If we are talking about digital photo prints, those are printed in a way similar to glossy magazines, and can be recycled in many places (check with your local Department of Sanitation).

 Marie tells us a cellphone story: her phone died just as she was thinking it was time to replace it with a newer one.
 We’ve all been there.
 But what to do with it?
 Smart phones, computers, and other electronics are a major source of toxic trash.
 Luckily, they have decent resale value for newer models (I’ve had good luck selling on Facebook marketplace).
 There are also take back and recycling programs available, like the one at Best Buy.
 They even accept appliances.
 If Best Buy doesn’t work for your needs, check with the sanitation department where you live about proper disposal.
 NYC has electronics recycling programs for drop-off and pick up, and they take peripherals, batteries and cords too.
 Check Earth911 for national recycling solutions.

 By now, unless you’ve been living under a rock, you’ve heard about the plastic pollution crisis.
 The plastics story is great example of unintended consequences.
 Amazingly versatile and cheap to produce, plastic evolved into the material of choice for many designers and manufacturers.
 Everyone loved the convenience too—lightweight, and…disposable.
 As the world tries to dig out of the plastic problem, consuming as little as possible is where it’s at.
 NYC has a state-of-the-art recycling facility, but even that can’t handle all plastics.
 Globally, plastic collection and recycling is limited by tech constraints, funding, and lack of markets for the recycled material.
-Best to search online for what’s currently recyclable in your community.
+It’s best to search online for what is currently recyclable in your community.
 For well-designed reusables to replace single use plastic stuff, see this post on easy ways to shrink your plastic footprint.

 Organizing & Storage Containers